SIAM-Munich-Chapter/SIAM_Munich.io/about us.md

  - Free SIAM Memberships to all our members.
  - A chance to attend the SIAM Annual Meetings.
  - Invited lectures on the Frontiers of Research.
- - Activity Groups for different sub-disciplines in Applied Mathematics.
+ - Activity Groups for different fields in Applied Mathematics.
  - Seminars/Tutorials on FAIR practices for your Reserach.

 ---
 **WHAT WE ASK OF OUR FUTURE MEMBERS**
  - Memberships are free.
  - Participation is volunatry.
- - Enthusiam for math.
+ - Enthusiam for mathematics and open science.

 ---